 Premenopause is the time before menopause when your body is still having periods.
 During premenopause, you show no signs of change in your body while hormonal changes are still occurring.
 Technically, any stage before menopause is considered premenopausal.

 Perimenopause is the transition time between your childbearing years and menopause when the ovaries decrease the production of hormones.
 Perimenopause can last anywhere from a few months to a few years and have similar symptoms to menopause.

 Perimenopause is the time leading up to menopause while early or premature menopause is when menopause occurs at age 40 or younger.

 Women experiencing perimenopause may experience all menopause related symptoms as well as changes in their menstrual cycle, such as:

 Menopause is a natural transition, therefore there is no cure for it or ways to prevent it from happening.
 However, there are several ways to manage and treat symptoms you may be experiencing.
 A healthy lifestyle, balanced diet and regular exercise may help you manage some of your symptoms.
-Other options include natural supplements, non-hormonal medications or hormonal medications.
+Other menopause health options include natural supplements, non-hormonal medications or hormonal medications.
 Since pregnancy is still possible in perimenopause, it is important to consider birth control as well.
 Discuss your options with your doctor to create a custom plan.

 When it comes to managing menopause symptoms, there are a few ways to reduce symptoms.
 In your lifestyle, it’s important to: